PrefectHQ/prefect/docs/tutorials/visualization.md

 # {<Parameter: x>, <Parameter: y>, <Task: 6>}
 ```

-These are the tasks the flow will execute first (by default); consequently, the task "6" will be run _regardless_ of whether the `divide` task is skipped by the switch condition.
+These are the tasks the flow will execute first (by default); consequently, the task "6" will be run _regardless_ of whether the `Div` task is skipped by the switch condition.
 If this task performed a lot of computation, we might want to only execute it if the switch condition passes, in which case we would need to rearrange our flow.

 ::: tip Note
-Notice that we have identified this situation and possibly remidiated it _all without executing our code_!
+Notice that we have identified this situation and possibly remediated it _all without executing our code_!
 :::

 ## Dynamic Flow visualization with `BokehRunner`